namoopsoo/namoopsoo.github.io/content/note/2026-04-27-fall-into-place.md

 The "journey" has a destination.

-In the chaos we wrangle the uncomfortable uncertainty and that is a skill that should stay in demand as long as Murphy and Newton predicted .
+In the chaos we wrangle the uncomfortable uncertainty and that is a skill that should stay in demand for as long as Murphy and Newton predicted .

 # references
 1. https://michal.piekarczyk.xyz/note/2026-02-13-what-ends-up/